 And I’m talking long.
-Whereas your toddler may have fallen asleep within minutes, he now takes anywhere from 45 minutes to an hour and a half before finally going to sleep.
+Whereas your toddler may have fallen asleep within minutes, she now takes 45 minutes to an hour and a half before finally going to sleep.

 You’ve racked your brain on possible reasons, but can’t think of any.
-Your schedule and routine are the same, he isn’t teething—no explanation for why he’s now fighting sleep.
+Your schedule and routine are the same, she isn’t teething—no explanation for why she’s now fighting sleep.

-And fight he does.
-From toddler bedtime tantrums to resisting bedtime with an amused smirk on his face, your toddler has gone from willing to defiant come bedtime.
+And fight she does.
+From toddler bedtime tantrums to resisting bedtime with an amused smirk on her face, she has gone from willing to defiant come bedtime.

 With both you and your partner working and barely getting any sleep yourselves, you realize you seriously can’t handle this any longer.
-Your toddler fighting sleep is draining other parts of your life and, to top it off, making you bitter and cranky.
+This is draining other parts of your life and, to top it off, making you bitter and cranky.